-Currently, about 18.6% or 1,394.44 acres of Fairhaven's almost 7,497 acres are protected as open space with the Land Trust, Conservation Commission, Conservation Restrictions, Well Head Protected lands and state-owned lands.
-Unprotected lands, which include municipal land and cemeteries account for approximately 1.8% or 137.7 Acres of the Town's recreation and open space.
+Currently, about 23% or almost 1,800 acres of Fairhaven's almost 7,497 acres are protected as open space with the Land Trust, Conservation Commission, Conservation Restrictions, Well Head Protected lands and state-owned lands.
+This includes municipal land and cemeteries which account for approximately 150 Acres.
 In recent years a number of open space parcels in Fairhaven have been successfully preserved through conservation restrictions and fee ownership purchases.
 However, as a general rule, the development of the Town's "green spaces" has out-paced land protection.
 The CPA offers a significant tool for increasing the protection and preservation of the Town's open spaces, farmlands, and natural resources.

 The CPA allows and encourages the acquisition, creation, and preservation of open space.
 CPA funds may be used to protect open space by outright purchase, through bonding, through purchases made in conjunction with other private and/or public funds, and/or by extinguishing or limiting development rights through the purchase of permanent land conservation or agricultural preservation easements or restrictions.
-In identifying multiple land preservation and funding methods, the CPA essentially recognizes the prohibitive costs of land in communities such as Fairhaven, and similarly recognizes that CPA funds alone will likely not be sufficient for the protection of significant tracts of land.
+In identifying multiple land preservation and funding methods, the CPA essentially recognizes the prohibitive costs of land in communities such as

+Fairhaven, and similarly recognizes that CPA funds alone will likely not be sufficient for the protection of significant tracts of land.